Kasper Drużbicki: Works

 A complete list of Druzbicki's works occupies twelve columns in Sommervogel.

+Burial

 Drużbicki is buried in the famous Baroque Fara (old Parish) church in Poznań, where is also his portrait with a sentence: "Amo Jesum amore Mariae; amo Mariam amore Jesu" ("I love Jesus with the love of Mary; I love Mary with the love of Jesus").
 Several years after the death his body was exhumed and although it had decomposed, the tongue was still incorrupted.

-Life of Drużbicki has been described in the book of his outstanding disciple Daniel Pawłowski Vita patris Gasparis Druzbicki Poloni Societatis Jesu (Kraków, 1670).
+The life of Drużbicki was recorded in a book by his outstanding disciple Daniel Pawłowski, Vita patris Gasparis Druzbicki Poloni Societatis Jesu (Kraków, 1670).